 Step 1: Explain the Design Thinking Process

-Introduce your team to the design thinking process.
-Distribute materials that outline the five stages.
-Explain that these stages are not sequential but serve as a flexible framework to guide the project.
-Highlight the importance of an iterative approach, where stages may occur in parallel or repeat as needed.
+Introduce your team to the design thinking process—if they don’t already know it—and how it works, and distribute materials that outline the five stages, being sure to explain that these stages aren’t sequential but serve as a flexible framework to guide the project.

 Step 2: Break the Ice